Bha-Gu/lad/README.md

 LAD algorithm consists of dectecting hidden patterns capable of distinguishing observations in one class from all the other observations.
 The patterns are human readable which are used for reasoning of the decisions made by the classifier.

-> A Java implementation of a binary LAD classifier can be found [here](https://lia.ufc.br/~tiberius/lad/downloads.htm).

 ### Related publications
  - **Maximum Patterns in Datasets**.
 Bonates, T.O., P.L.
 Hammer, A. Kogan.
 Discrete Applied Mathematics, vol. 156(6), 846-861, 2008.
 [Link](https://www.sciencedirect.com/science/article/pii/S0166218X07002089)